-- Safety principles for operations. - Impact management strategies contained in EMP for train operations. - Full details of where the pipeline corridor crosses road or rail reserves. - Assessment of road and rail crossings and proposed methods employed. - Impacts associated with identified direct road transport tasks.
+- Safety principles for operations. - Impact management strategies contained in EMP for train operations. - Full details of where the rail corridor crosses or runs within or close to road reserves. - Assessment of road / rail intersections in the missing link rail corridor for all proposed stages of operating scenarios. - An outline of the proposed process to be employed in assessing and managing road/rail interactions at downstream locations on the rail network, at future stages when operational capacity on the downstream line increases. - Impacts associated with identified direct road traffic pattern changes for the operational phase.

-4.13 Hazard and Risk
+4.11 Hazard and Risk

-4.13.1 Risk Assessment
+4.11.1 Risk Assessment

-- The Proponent shall carry out a Risk Assessment in accordance with appropriate parts of AS/NZS Risk Management Standard 4360:1999... - The study shall assess risks during the construction, operational and decommissioning phases.
+- The Proponent shall carry out a Risk Assessment in accordance with appropriate parts of AS/NZS Risk Management Standard 4360:1999.. - The study shall assess risks during the construction, operational and decommissioning phases of the rail line.
 Where possible these risks are to be assessed in quantitative terms. - Indicate possible hazards, accidents, and abnormal events that may arise for the project, both during construction and in operation.
-This would be expected to include accidents involving gas leaks, explosions and fires associated with such incidents, and interfaces with other infrastructure. - Details are to be provided of the safeguards which will be employed or installed to reduce the likelihood and severity of hazards, consequences and risks to persons, and fauna along the corridor.
-Where possible indicate the reduced level of risk which would be experienced with these safeguards in place.

-Compare assessed and mitigated risks with acceptable risk criteria for land uses adjacent to the corridor, including public roads which border or cross the corridor.
+This would be expected to include accidents involving train operations, explosions and fires associated with such incidents, and interfaces with other infrastructure. - Based on historical data provide an indication of incidents, consequences and frequency of occurrence of train accidents associated with long haul coal lines in the QR network. - Details are to be provided of the safeguards which will be employed or installed to reduce the likelihood and severity of hazards, consequences and risks to persons, and fauna along the corridor.
+Where possible indicate the reduced level of risk which would be experienced with these safeguards in place. - Compare assessed and mitigated risks with acceptable risk criteria for land uses adjacent to the corridor, including public roads which border or cross the corridor.

-4.13.2 Emergency Management Plan
+4.11.2 Emergency Management Plan